diogodcarvalho/PlasmaTomoML/COMPASS/NN/README.md

     - Notes:
       - if if `test_set_available = False` the files which depend on the existance of a test set (ex. `calc_metrics.py`, `plot_comparison.py`) cannot be used.

-In this case the training/validation set belong to a group of reconstructions computed for a camera geometry different to the one we wish to  apply the NN.
+In this case the training/validation sets belong to a group of reconstructions computed for a camera geometry different to the one we wish to  apply the NN.
 The original detector values are disregarded and virtual detectors (based on the new geometry) are computed in the old tomograms.
 These virtual detectors will be the ones used as inputs of the NN.
 The test set (if it exists) is composed of tomograms obtained for the new geometry.

 ## To train the NN